 Soaked in the chants of devotees, the place came alive.
 It was when the place was full of monks that I felt the spiritual energy in what until then were mere ruins.
 I sat back and observed them & absorbed the devotional energy they were emanating.
 This is when I felt my trip was complete.
 The connection that I failed to make after 2 days of roaming in this complex happened in moments when I saw so much devotion on those faces.
 As they say, it is the devotion of a devotee that turns the stone into a deity.

 On the western side of the Canal are temples belonging to Mahayana Buddhist countries.
-It has temples of countries like Korea, China, Germany, Canada, Austria, Vietnam, Ladakh and of course Nepal.
-On Easter side are the temples of countries belonging to Theravada Buddhism.
-It has temples from Thailand, Myanmar, Cambodia & Mahabodhi society of India, Kolkata & a Gautami Nunnery from Nepal.
+It has temples from countries like Korea, China, Germany, Canada, Austria, Vietnam, Ladakh, and of course Nepal.
+On the Eastern side are the temples of countries belonging to Theravada Buddhism.
+It has temples from Thailand, Myanmar, and Cambodia & the Mahabodhi Society of India, Kolkata & a Gautami Nunnery from Nepal.
 Somewhere in between, you will find glimpses of Vajrayana Buddhism as well.

-Both sides have their meditation centers where you can go and learn meditation with prior appointment.
+Both sides have their meditation centers where you can go and learn meditation with a prior appointment.

 You need to walk a lot to see these temples at Lumbini Garden

 Remember, these temples are open to visitors but they are meant for the monks who live here or the followers of Buddhism.
 As a visitor, you can admire the architecture, which is quite representative of the countries they belong to.
 You can see the opulent statues and décor.
 However, if you want to learn more about either the temple or the religion, you are pretty much on your own.

 I would suggest – pick the temples you want to see.
 If you try to see everything, after a while you are both bored and disoriented.
 They all are about Buddha and Maya Devi.
 Unless you follow Buddhism very closely, there is little you would appreciate beyond the architecture.